camibrumi/Data-Visualization-10-Ways/unofficialReadme.txt

 Flourish
 it is not that flexible as using a library. for example, I can make the size of the circles to be in function of the weight, but I cannot actually scale the circles in order to have a more precise position in the plot.
+I also achieved to have a tag with more details of every point in the scatter plot